yandex-load/bdk/README.md

 There are special key `{job_config}` where claimed job's 'config' section will be passed in.
 Sample above will start (for each claimed job) binary `yandex-tank` with options:

-`yandex-tank -o option.value -c %contents of config of job at claimed job%`
+`yandex-tank -o option.value -c %path to file w/ claimed config%`

 Capabilities
 ===
 Describes capabilities of test runner, you can specify any options that your claim API should know about to give you job.
-Implicitly adding default capability `host_name` with socket.fqdn() value.
+Implicitly adding default capability `__fqdn` with socket.fqdn() value.
 After start, bdk will start polling `api_address`+`api_claim_handler` for jobs.
 Job is a yaml structure w/ `task_id` and `config` options.